|

 SWCPC 763 E1

-of his duties interviewing people for the Southwest Collection oral history program.
-Born
+interviewing people for the Southwest Collection oral history program.
+Born in

-in Lubbock on December 31, 1948, he discusses growing up in Lubbock, the Vietnam War and
+Lubbock on December 31, 1948, Gutierrez discusses growing up in Lubbock, the